westphae/geomag/README.md

 11. Write test module to test against WMM test values.
 DONE
 12. Handle grivation near poles.
 DONE
 13. Complete documentation.
+14. Refactor to fully handle iterations over time, height, longitude, latitude.
-14. Write a command line utility to calculate values for a given location/time.
+15. Write a command line utility to calculate values for a given location/time.
+16. Write a command line utility to calculate values for a range of locations/times.

 ## Notes
 * Legendre function coefficients should be calculated once when first called and then cached.